iwyg/image/README.md

 [![License](https://poser.pugx.org/thapp/image/license.png)](https://packagist.org/packages/thapp/image)

 This module was created for the usage in [Thapp/JitImage](https://github.com/iwyg/jitimage/tree/develop), but can be used as a standalone library for manipulating images.
-It's highly inspired by the Imagine library, but resolves a views flaws, but also way more limited.
+It's highly inspired by the Imagine library, but resolves a views flaws, but is also way more limited in features.

 ## Installation